rfordatascience/tidytuesday/README.md

 ## A weekly social data project in R

 A weekly data project aimed at the R ecosystem.
-As this project was borne out of the `R for Data Science` textbook, an emphasis will be placed on understanding how to summarize and arrange data to make meaningful charts with `ggplot2`, `tidyr`, `dplyr`, and other tools in the `tidyverse` ecosystem.
+As this project was borne out of the `R4DS Online Learning Community` and the `R for Data Science` textbook, an emphasis was placed on understanding how to summarize and arrange data to make meaningful charts with `ggplot2`, `tidyr`, `dplyr`, and other tools in the `tidyverse` ecosystem.
 However, any code-based methodology is welcome - just please remember to share the code used to generate the results.

 ***

-Join the R4DS online learning community in the weekly `#TidyTuesday` event!
+Join the `R4DS Online Learning Community` in the weekly `#TidyTuesday` event!
 Every week we post a raw dataset, a chart or article related to that dataset, and ask you to explore the data.
 While the dataset will be “tamed”, it will not always be tidy!
 As such you might need to apply various `R for Data Science` techniques to wrangle the data into a true tidy format.
 The goal of `TidyTuesday` is to apply your R skills, get feedback, explore other’s work, and connect with the greater `#RStats` community!
 As such we encourage everyone of all skills to participate!

 We will have many sources of data and want to emphasize that **no causation** is implied.
 There are various moderating variables that affect all data, many of which might not have been captured in these datasets.
 As such, our guidelines are to use the data provided to practice your data tidying and plotting techniques.
 Participants are invited to consider for themselves what nuancing factors might underlie these relationships.